forestgrape/coronavirus/index.md

 # Thoughts and Ideas about Betacoronaviruses and Covid-19

 ## Note
 * [Updates](#updates) in progress.
 Moved from single-page to multi-page.
-In work, therefore some local links may temporary not work or require hand-lookup (via markdown at github).
+In work, therefore some local links temporary not work and/or require hand-lookup (via markdown at github).
 * This page is open source on GitHub: [https://github.com/forestgrape/coronavirus/blob/master/index.md](#https://github.com/forestgrape/coronavirus/blob/master/index.md), where it can be read both as Markdown and GitHub Preview and hosted on GitHub Pages: [https://forestgrape.github.io/coronavirus](#https://forestgrape.github.io/coronavirus)
 * These are __hypothesis__ and __research ideas__ but __not__ [double] checked facts.
 They are put here as ideas to be checked and evaluated.
 * This is work in progress, so mistakes of any form are likely.
 Parts under heavy work are mostly marked with '[in work]'.
 * The page started with a proposal for a Dry Form Transmission Model and that the Covid-19 transmission can be metaphored smoke-like.
 More [content](#content) has been added since and noteworthy changes are mentioned in [updates](#updates).
 * This page is intended to be like an inspiring conversation and many parts aren't rigorous and just ideas in raw form.
 * The license is Creative Commons Attribution 4.0. with the following notes/relaxations:
-  * For any use with the main purpose public health and public information no attribution is needed (as long as its not copy & paste like).
+  * For any use with the main purpose public health and public information no attribution is needed (as long as its not copy & paste).
 Feedback is still appreciated though!
   * In scientific contexts, I consider citing a good and helpful practice.
-In the sense of inspiration rather than a rigorous fundament.
+Even when only inspiration rather than a rigorous fundament is provided.
   * For inspiration/cherry picking ideas, thanks are enough and welcome.
-* Two sections are marked as __public__, which contain suggestions and conversational descriptions: [Public Suggestions](#general-suggestions-and-thoughts) and [Covid-19](./covid19.md#public-description).
+* Two sections are marked as __public__, which contain suggestions and conversational descriptions: [Public Suggestions](#public-suggestions-and-tips) and [Covid-19](./covid19.md#public-description).
 * Pointing out mistakes especially relating to content, improvement suggestions and feedback are __welcome__.

 > ###### Definitions